 Review and update your policy

 Regularly review the sum insured to make sure it remains adequate (and not just at renewal time, but if your circumstances change).
-If you renovate the property or upgrade any contents (including appliances), make sure you still have enough insurance cover to account for these improvements.
+If you renovate the property or upgrade any contents (like appliances), make sure you still have enough insurance cover to account for these improvements.

 *While we have taken care to ensure the information above is true and correct at the time of publication, changes in circumstances and legislation after the displayed date may impact the accuracy of this article.
-If you need us we are there, contact 1800 661 662 if you have any questions.
+If you need us we are here, contact 1800 661 662 if you have any questions.

 You may also likeView all